connor-makowski/edx_pygration/readme.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-Note: You can use any python environment you want to
+Note: You can use any python environment you want to test with.

 ### Using extra python imports
 You can install extra python packages into your local `venv` for testing purposes.